The Actual Work of Ductwork

 Not at all.
 While air duct cleaning may be needed to remove accumulated particulates that are impairing cost-efficient HVAC operation, this should not be an ongoing issue every few years.
 Duct cleaning is not part of normal HVAC maintenance.
 If your ductwork is properly sealed, you regularly change filters according to the manufacturer recommendations, and you clean floor registers with a vacuum every six months to avoid dust build up, you should not need to do duct cleaning at all.

 The exception might be if you recently performed a major remodeling project or other new construction to your home that created a lot of dust.
 Then you might want to consider a duct cleaning.
-But, once the ducts are cleaned and you are back on track, there should be no need to do it again.
+But, once the ducts are cleaned and you are back on track, there should be no need to get air ducts cleaned again.

-Taking simple maintenance steps you can perform on your own not only saves you money in terms of continued HVAC operational efficiency, it avoids future costly repairs and the need to clean ducts periodically.
+Taking simple maintenance steps you can perform on your own not only saves you money in terms of continued HVAC operational efficiency, it avoids future costly repairs and the need to clean ducts periodically if you’re concerned about air duct cleaning costs.

 3. Ducts Cleaning Eliminates Odors and Mold

 Definitely not.
-Duct cleaning alone can not and will not eliminate odors coming from your HVAC system.
-While some companies include a microbial spray as part of cleaning your duct work, this is a temporary solution.
-The odors will come back!
+Duct cleaning alone can not and will not eliminate odors coming from your HVAC system and improve indoor air quality.
+While some duct cleaning companies include a microbial spray as part of cleaning your duct work, this is a temporary solution.
+The odors will come back, even with clean air ducts!

 Simply spraying over odors doesn’t get rid of what is causing odors in the first place.
-To completely eliminate the odors, you must remove the source.
+To completely eliminate the odors and for improved indoor air quality, you must remove the source.
 This includes but is not limited to:

 - Pet droppings or fur deposits